highlightjs/highlight.js/docs/mode-reference.rst

 Highlights the entire contents of the mode with another language.

-When using this attribute there's no point to define internal parsing rules like :ref:`lexemes` or :ref:`keywords`.
-Also it is recommended to skip ``className`` attribute since the sublanguage will wrap the text in its own ``<span class="language-name">``.
+When using this attribute there's no point to define internal parsing rules like :ref:`keywords`, etc. Also it is recommended to avoid the ``scope`` attribute since the sublanguage already wraps the text in its own ``<span class="language-name">`` tag.

 The value of the attribute controls which language or languages will be used for highlighting: